 Math for LA offers six courses for undergraduates interested in careers in K-12 mathematics education.
-In the courses, university and K-12 mathematics instructors will help you develop the mathematics content and pedagogical content knowledge necessary to be a high-guality mathematics teacher.
-The courses also include clinical practice, credential preparation and professional networking opportunities.
+In those courses, university and K-12 mathematics instructors help you develop the mathematics content and pedagogical content knowledge necessary to be a high-quality mathematics teacher.
+The courses also include clinical practice, credential preparation, and professional networking opportunities.
 Students may enroll in anywhere from one to all six courses, and those who complete all six are thoroughly prepared for admission to a CA credential program.

-For more information about these courses, see the Undergraduate pages on The Curtis Center website. curtiscenter.math.ucla.edu Field work experiences for Math 73XP, Math 74XP, and Math 75XP are offered in collaboration with CaTeach.
-To apply for a PTE number for these courses, email cateach@chem.ucla.edu. cateach.ucla.edu THE INTEGRATED PATHWAY This pathway is a collaboration between the UCLA School of Education's Teacher Education Program and Math for LA.
+For more information about these courses, see the Undergraduate pages on the Curtis Center website.

+Field work experiences for Math 73XP, Math 74XP, and Math 75XP are offered in collaboration with CaTeach.
+To enroll, email cateach@chem.ucla.edu for a PTE number.

+THE INTEGRATED PATHWAY

+This pathway is a collaboration between the UCLA School of Education's Teacher Education Program and Math for LA.
 It is an accelerated pathway to a CA Preliminary Single Subject Teaching Credential in Mathematics.
 In this pathway, students complete a Preliminary Credential during their junior and senior years.
 This pathway enables students to earn a full-time salary (around \$56k) while teaching full time in Los Angeles public schools during the academic year following their bachelor's degree.